 Fourthly; the economy should center around the culture and the people of a country, merely pursuing economic growth hurts both the culture (e.g. music, arts, literature) and the people (burnout, depression, etc.).
 An achievement-orientated society not only neglects mental well-being, but also underappreciates essential jobs such as cleaners, garbage collectors, healthcare workers, and many other low-paid occupations.
 Instead of looking down upon so-called „lesser occupations“, we as a society should finally realize that these jobs are absolutely necessary for a functioning modern civilization.
 Compassion and cooperation over contest and egoism, if you will.
 That’s also the reason why I think that every job, regardless of the skills needed, should be enough for a person to live financially stable and pursue other interests (from enjoying more leisure time to culturally enrich oneselve by reading about poets, writers, or else).

 Lastly; while the western democracies are not perfect, they are still the best system for groups and individuals alike.
-There, you have the freedom of self-development and freedom to assembly, and there’s no limit of knowledge either (e.g. libraries).
-The protection, enhancement and participation must be guaranteed to maintain a vivid democracy.
+There, you have the freedom of self-development and freedom to assembly and there’s no limit of knowledge either (e.g. libraries).
+The protection of human rights, enhancement of civil liberties and participation must be guaranteed to maintain a vivid democracy.
 Democratization is an ongoing process which requires the people to be a part of it.
 International exchange, as well as exchange on a national level between the various groups (religious, political and economic), is very important.
 In both cases, the people need to be given the opportunity to get involved – easily and without bureaucratic obstacles.
 Especially when it comes to trade agreements, which affect millions of people, there needs to be more transparency.
-Additionally, a cultural exchange – in Europe between the different EU-members, for example – contributes to a better understanding of the other side and also improves the democracy appreciation to some extent (i.e. comprehend and accept other points of view to improve the overall situation).
+Additionally, a cultural exchange – in Europe between the different EU-members, for example – contributes to a better understanding of the other side and may also improve the appreciation of democracy to some extent (i.e. comprehend and accept other points of view to improve the overall situation).

 These are the main reasons which I either already have elaborated on (e.g. scientification) or going to write about in the future to further understand my position.